Patrick Reid Stewart: History

 Born in British Columbia, Stewart is part of the Nisga’a First Nation, and was “born homeless” as his mother was homeless at the time so was not allowed to take Patrick from the hospital.
-Stewart was in foster care from birth moved often growing up.
+Stewart was in foster care from birth, and moved often while growing up.
 Through high school, Stewart's home life began to affect his studies, and he began missing classes.
-From a young age Stewart knew that he wanted to be involved in the architecture field, but did not think it possible based on his family background.
-After graduating high school, Stewart attended multiple universities, graduating from five different programs and obtaining his Ph.
-D in 2015.
-Stewart is now an accomplished architect with over 20 completed projects and has been the head of multiple committees and organizations, such as the National Aboriginal Housing Association and the president of the Architectural Institute of British Columbia.
+From a young age Stewart knew that he wanted to be involved in the architecture field, but did not think it possible based on his grades.
+After graduating high school, Stewart attended multiple universities, graduating from five different programs and obtaining his Ph.D. in 2015.
+Stewart is now an architect with over 50 completed architectural/planning/interiors projects and has been the head of multiple committees and organizations, such as the National Aboriginal Housing Association (2009) and Co-Chair of the Indigenous Peoples Work Programme for the Union of International Architects since 2022.
 His firm, Patrick Stewart Architect, has been operating since 1995, being the first Indigenous person to own and operate an architectural practice in British Columbia.

 Education

-Up until 1951 in Canada, Indigenous people had to give up their First Nations identity under the Indian Act if they wanted to enter high school or university or a professional field.
+Until 1951 in Canada, Indigenous people had to give up their First Nations identity under the Indian Act if they wanted to enter high school or university or a professional field.
 In 1978, Stewart graduated from Simon Fraser University in the Bachelor of Arts program.
 He then went on to the Technical University of Nova Scotia, graduating from the Bachelors of Environmental Design Studies (B.E.D.S.) in 1980, and a Bachelors in Architecture (B.Arch.) in 1983.
-He then pursued his Masters in Architecture (M. Arch.) at McGill University in 1989.
+He then pursued his master's degree in Architecture (M. Arch.) at McGill University from 1984 to 1989.
 At the University of British Columbia, Stewart obtained his Ph.
-D. The repeal of the Indian Act allowed Stewart to become one of the first Indigenous architects in Canada to have graduated from university with his First Nations identity untouched.
+D. The repeal of the Indian Act allowed Stewart to become one of the first Indigenous architects in Canada to have graduated from university with his First Nations identity intact though damaged.
 Stewart now continues in the education field as an adjunct professor at McEwen School of Architecture in Sudbury, Ontario, which prides itself on its cultural learning environment for the First Nations, Métis, and Inuit communities.